-Full details of the types of abuse and indicators of abuse are available in Wavepower and the relevant Home Nation Child Safeguarding/Protection Policy and Procedures and should be read and considered by all British Swimming personnel.
+Full details of the types of abuse and indicators of abuse are available in the relevant Home Nation Child Safeguarding/Protection Policy and Procedures and should be read and considered by all British Swimming personnel.

-Specific guidance on bullying and anti-bullying procedures is available in Wavepower and the relevant Home Nation Child Safeguarding/Protection Policy and Procedures and should be read and considered by all British Swimming personnel.
+Specific guidance on bullying and anti-bullying procedures is available in the relevant Home Nation Child Safeguarding/Protection Policy and Procedures and should be read and considered by all British Swimming personnel.

-Self harm is an area that is increasing in prominence in sport and society in general.
-Guidance on self harm is available in Wavepower and should be read and considered by all British Swimming personnel.
-Further updates to this guidance when published will be made available at www.swimming.org under the Wavepower pages.
+Self-harm is an area that is increasing in prominence in sport and society in general.
+Guidance on self-harm is available in Wavepower and should be read and considered by all British Swimming personnel.
+Further updates to this guidance when published will be made available at www.britishswimming.org.